 Remember, the admissions committee has already seen the President’s Volunteer Service Award and the number of hours you volunteered at multiple nonprofit organizations.
 This shouldn’t be a recap of already-presented information.
 Rather, applicants should strive to share issues close to their heart.
 We encourage you to share specific details about a time (or two) that you were civically engaged or volunteered on a community service project.
 Most students will enter something generic in this essay.
 You can be one of the few who writes something so personal and heartfelt that the admissions reader takes note.

 Please respond to each question in 50 words or fewer.
 There are no right or wrong answers.
 Be yourself!

 1)What is a new skill you would like to learn in college?

 You can be straightforward, offbeat, or highly-creative on this one—all with equal effectiveness.
 The straightforward answer would be something directly related to Princeton’s programmatic or extracurricular offerings.
 Discussing particular character traits, work habits, or social goals you hope to pursue are fair game as well.
-If you really hope that college is when you finally take the time to pursue a new hobby—crossword puzzles, stand-up comedy, yoga, genealogy, journaling—go ahead and share those aims in this space.
+If you really hope that college is when you finally take the time to pursue a new hobby, go ahead and share those aims in this space.
+It could be anything: crossword puzzles, stand-up comedy, yoga, genealogy, journaling, etc.